-Viloxazine was administered orally to pregnant rats during the period of organogenesis at doses of 13, 33, and 82 mg/kg/day.
-The high dose is approximately equal to the MRHD of 600 mg in adults, based on mg/m2.
-Oral administration of viloxazine did not cause maternal toxicity up to the high dose, and possibly caused low incidences of fetal malformations or anomalies (craniorachischisis, missing cervical vertebrae, and morphological changes associated with hydranencephaly).
+Viloxazine was administered orally to pregnant rats during the period of organogenesis at doses of 13, 33, and 62 mg/kg/day.
+The high dose is approximately equal to the MRHD of viloxazine in adults based on mg/m2.
+Viloxazine did not cause maternal toxicity up to the high dose.
+Viloxazine at the high dose increased early and late resorption, delayed fetal development, and possibly caused low incidences of fetal malformations or anomalies (craniorachischisis, missing cervical vertebrae, and morphological changes associated with hydranencephaly).
 The NOAEL for fetal toxicity and malformation is 33 mg/kg/day, which is less than the MRHD of 600 mg in adults, based on mg/m2.

-Viloxazine was administered orally to pregnant rabbits during the period of organogenesis at doses of 43, 87, and 171 mg/kg/day, which are approximately 1, 3, and 4 times the MRHD of 600 mg in adults, based on mg/m2, respectively.
-Viloxazine decreased maternal body weight, weight gain, or food consumption at doses \geq 87 mg/kg/day but did not cause fetal toxicity at doses up to 171 mg/kg/day.
-The NOAEL for maternal and fetal toxicity is 43 and 130 mg/kg/day, respectively, which is approximately 1 and 4 times the MRHD, based on mg/m2, respectively.
+Viloxazine was administered orally to pregnant rabbits during gestation and lactation at doses of 43, 87, and 130 mg/kg/day, which are approximately 1, 3, and 4 times the MRHD of 600 mg in adults, based on mg/m2, respectively.
+Viloxazine decreased maternal body weight, weight gain, or food consumption at doses \geq 87 mg/kg/day but did not cause fetal toxicity at doses up to 130 mg/kg/day.
+The NOAELs for maternal and fetal toxicity is 43 and 130 mg/kg/day, respectively, which is approximately 1 and 4 times the MRHD, based on mg/m2, respectively.
 Viloxazine was administered orally to pregnant rats during gestation and lactation at doses of 43, 87, and 217 mg/kg/day, which are less than, equal to, and 4 times the MRHD of 600 mg in adults, based on mg/m2, respectively.
-Viloxazine caused maternal toxicity of decreased body weight, weight gain, and food consumption at doses \geq 87 mg/kg/day and maternal deaths near term at 217 mg/kg/day.
+Viloxazine caused maternal toxicities and decreased body weight, weight gain, and food consumption at doses \geq 87 mg/kg/day and maternal death near term at 217 mg/kg/day.
 At these maternally toxic doses, viloxazine caused lower live birth, decreased viability, and delayed growth and sexual maturation without affecting learning and memory in the offspring.
 The NOAEL for maternal and developmental toxicity is 43 mg/kg/day, which is less than the MRHD of 600 mg in adults, based on mg/m2.